 Developing a methodology based on discourses allowed me to make sense of a diversity of sources ranging from; conversations with people, published writing, photographs, drawings, written descriptions and oral accounts, as well as interior spaces, letters, radio broadcasts, minutes from meetings, television programmes and exhibitions.
 It allowed me to explore how the personal related to the professional and how the individual was part of fluid cultural networks.
 I understood my research as the act of piecing together statements in order to understand the discourse that gave them meaning and thus coming to understand the meanings of and around Richards life and career, his role and his significance within architectural culture.

 In order to illustrate this, let me sketch some “statements” (sources) from my research and explore how bringing them together illuminated something of the meaning of Richards’ career.
 In my conversation with Colin Amery, he made a passing reference to the meetings of leftwing architects and local government officials that were held in the Bride of Denmark pub, in the basement of the AR’s offices in Queen Anne’s gate in the late 1940s.
 He told me that he believed Richards’ may have attended these meetings.
 In Beavis Hillier’s biography of John Betjeman (who had worked at the AR in the early 1930s), there is a reference to Betjeman’s nickname for Richards having been “Karl Marx.”
-When I visited Victoria Gibson, she told me that despite her parents very different temperaments (and their later, bitter divorce) they had shared an interest in William Morris and socialist politics.
+When I visited Victoria Gibson, she told me that despite her parents’ very different temperaments (and their later, bitter divorce) they had shared an interest in William Morris and socialist politics.
 Victoria’s bookshelves bore the products of this shared interest, with numerous titles by and about Morris, inherited from her parents.
 There is no surviving, formal record of Richards’ political affiliation (no record of party membership for instance), however he did make brief references to his politics in An Unjust Fella.
 Richards recounted returning to the Architectural Association (where he trained as an architect in the late 1920s) after working as a station porter to help break the General Strike in 1926, and being greeted with the distain of his fellow students.
 His friend’s anger opened his eyes to leftwing politics and he described how in the 1930s he “joined and subscribed and protested and marched” in the fight again fascism.
 He mentions that his commitment to “The Left” was shaken by the events in Hungary and Czechoslovakia after the war.
 Finally, in the BBC written archive there is a transcript of a radio programme that Richards presented, broadcast in 1947 called Vision and Design: English Architectural Taste.
 In the programme, Richards explained that the material condition of social class was formative in architectural taste.
 He insisted that any attempt to address “taste” in architecture that ignored the material and class based origins of taste, would fail to grasp the complexity of taste, beyond simple aesthetic choices.

 These five “statements”—anecdotes and reflections from two conversations I had and objects in the home of the people I spoke to; references in a biography and in Richards’ autobiography and a transcript of a radio broadcast—when pieced together, reveal political discourses that were part of the meaning of Richards’ work in architecture and his role in culture.
 The key to this methodology is the equal legitimacy of different types of sources, they are all treated as statements, unified by the left-wing political discourse, which tell us something about the meaning of Richards’ life and career at a particular moment in history.